 W (withdrawal) grades may be submitted only when a student has formally withdrawn from a course.

-I (incomplete) grades may be submitted only when the department chair or program coordinator has been properly notified.
-An instructor may submit a grade of I only when circumstances leading to a student’s failure to complete course requirements are known to be beyond the student’s control (e.g., serious illness or unavailability of material).
+I (incomplete) grades may be submitted by an instructor only when circumstances leading to a student’s failure to complete course requirements are known to be beyond the student’s control (e.g., serious illness or unavailability of material) or for planned extensions of undergraduate project and studies.
+Students must request an incomplete grade directly from the instructor.
 The student must complete course requirements and the instructor must submit a grade change by the 10th week of the following spring or fall semester or the grade automatically converts to an E (failure).
 In the event that the instructor who granted the I grade is unable to evaluate whether the student has fulfilled the course requirements during the stipulated time period, the chair or program coordinator takes responsibility for evaluating the student’s work and changing the grade.

 IP (in progress) grade of IP is reserved for graduate students who have not completed their thesis or project requirements.
 When work is completed, the instructor submits a grade change, replacing the IP grade with a final grade.
 If an instructor does not submit a final grade by the end of the second additional semester, the IP grade will automatically be recorded as an E or U unless an incomplete extension (722) is filed.
 A grade of N (grade delayed) may not be submitted for a thesis or project.

 N (grade delayed) grades may be given when research work or an internship carries over from one semester to another and when it is necessary to delay grading to a subsequent semester.
 N grades may be submitted only with the permission of the department chair or program coordinator.
 A grade of N may not be used for a graduate thesis or project course.